embicoin/documents/python programming in Storj.md

 And we will use "http://node1.metadisk.org" as MetaDisk server, where beta MetaDisk is running.
 When you access this address by your browser, you can see web interface for uploading/downloading files.

-Please remind that now MetaDisk is beta, so not all JSON API is usable, and all APIs are subject to change.
+Please remind that now MetaDisk is beta, so not all JSON API is usable, all APIs are subject to change, and uploaded files are removed periodically.

 When argument 1 is "upload", this program  uploads file specified argument 2 to Storj network.
 When argument 1 is "download", it downloads from network, and outputs to stdout.